In a perfect world, figuring out how to hire a marketing manager would be easy.

 In addition to quantifying candidates’ achievements, verifying them presents another challenge.

-When a candidate makes a claim like “I’ve increased a Company X’s social media followers by Y,” you’ll need to ask some questions.
+When a candidate makes a claim like “I’ve increased a Company X’s social media followers by Y,” you’ll need to do some digging to see how true that is and how involved they actually were.

 For instance, ask: